Baddaboo/ClassicKit/README.md

 ![](Images/pixel.png)

 ## Usage
+- The `Browser` example can be run out-of-the-box
 - You _should_ be able to include some or all of the files under `/Components` in your project.
 - Each component is intended to be used like their UIKit counterparts.
 For example, `CKButton` should respond to gesture events just as `UIButton` would.
 - These are `@IBDesignable` components!
 You can lay these components out in Interface Builder: